-Department of the Ministry of Foreign Affairs in developing our Human Security approach to Youth
+Department of the Ministry of Foreign Affairs in developing our Human Security approach to Youth expertise.
+We have been privileged to work with these Tunisian young leaders: Mouadh Bach Tobji;

 Leadership in PVE, both in the Netherlands and in Tunisia, as well as their generous financial support.